Laura Linney: 2020s

 In 2020, Linney starred in Falling opposite Viggo Mortensen, who also directed.
 It had its world premiere at the Sundance Film Festival on January 31, 2020.
 She next starred in The Roads Not Taken, directed by Sally Potter, alongside Javier Bardem and Elle Fanning.
 It premiered at the Berlin International Film Festival on February 26, 2020.
 Its general release was on March 13, 2020, but was pulled from theaters due to the COVID-19 pandemic, subsequently releasing on video on demand on April 10.

 In 2020, Linney reprised her role in My Name Is Lucy Barton, returning to Broadway in the American premiere at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 Preview performances began on January 6, 2020, with the play officially opening on January 15, Linney received rave reviews from critics, with The New York Times describing her as "luminous".
 For her performance she received a Drama Desk Award for Outstanding Solo Performance and her fifth nomination for a Tony Award.

 In 2020, it was reported that Linney would star in the Irish film drama, The Miracle Club, with Maggie Smith and Kathy Bates.
 Its plot was described as a "joyful and hilarious" journey of a group of riotous working-class women from Dublin, whose pilgrimage to Lourdes in France leads them to discover each other's friendship and their own personal miracles."
 As of December 2021 it was in pre-production, having received sustaining funding from the U.K. Global Screen Fund.
 The Miracle Club premiered at the 2023 Tribeca Festival.

 In 2022, Linney made her television directorial debut with the eleventh episode of Ozark's final season ("Pound of Flesh and Still Kickin'").

 In 2023, Linney starred on Broadway in Summer, 1976 written by David Auburn opposite Jessica Hecht.
 Performances began April 25, 2023 at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 The run ended on June 18, 2023.

 Personal life

 Linney married actor David Adkins on September 2, 1995; they divorced in 2000.
 In 2007, she became engaged to Marc Schauer, a drug and alcohol counselor from Telluride, Colorado.
 On her wedding day in May 2009, actor Liam Neeson walked her down the aisle.
-On January 8, 2014, at the age of 49, Linney gave birth to a son.
+She and Schauer have one son, who was born in 2014.

 Linney was a guest and presenter at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial on January 18, 2009.

+Since working on the mini-series Tales of the City, Linney has remained close friends with Armistead Maupin.